-The child is sent to their "Foster" class and told "this behaviour is unacceptable.
+The child is sent back to their "Foster" class and told "this behaviour is unacceptable.
 Your parents will be told at the end of the day.
 Here is the work I expect to be done."
 The child will be sent with a message to the receiving teacher and if necessary, accompanied by another child or an adult.
-The child is given a Stage 3 'Think Sheet' to complete.
 The child remains out of class for the rest of the session.
 If the work is not completed the teacher collects the child and ensures that the work is done at break-time.
 The class teacher sends the child home with a Stage 3 letter and if possible speaks to the parent in person or on the phone.